 Admissions and Financial Aid

 Students interested in enrollment should complete and submit an application.
 Once received, the application will be reviewed and the student will be notified if he or she is admitted and a package sent that must be completed and returned.
 An academic orientation is mandatory for all freshman students.
 Financial aid is available in the form of grants, loans and scholarships.
 Students in need of aid should obtain a federal PIN number and complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility and awards.

 Admission Requirements & Details

 The admission details below may provide a better idea of the applicants Spartanburg Methodist College accepts.
 The details may include admissions application requirements and recommendations, as well as any AP college credits that may be transferred.

 Estimated Costs & Financial Aid

 The items listed below are for informational purposes only and may not represent current tuition, fees, and expenses.

 Tuition & Fees Information

-- Part time students are estimated to pay about $430 to $510 per unit
+- Part time students pay in the range of $430 to $510 per unit

 Financial Aid Details